USS Yancey: Design and construction

-Yancey was laid down under a Maritime Commission contract (MC hull 1193) on 22 May 1944 by the Moore Dry Dock Company at Oakland, California.
+Yancey was laid down under a United States Maritime Commission contract (MC hull 1193) on 22 May 1944 by the Moore Dry Dock Company at Oakland, California.
 The ship was launched on 8 July 1944 and was sponsored by Miss Beverly Bartlett.
 As built, Yancey was just over 459 ft long and 63 ft abeam.
 When fully loaded she had a displacement of 13910 LT and drew a little more than 26 ft.
 She was powered by a single steam turbine capable of generating 6000 shp, and attained a top speed of 16.5 knots during her trials.

 Yancey was equipped to carry eight LCMs ("Landing Craft Mechanized"), which were designed to land vehicles in amphibious landings; one LCP(L) ("Landing Craft, Personnel (Large)"); and fifteen LCVPs ("Landing Craft, Vehicle, Personnel"), or Higgins boats.
 Yancey was outfitted with primarily defensive weapons: one 5 in/38 caliber dual-purpose gun mount, four twin 40 mm anti-aircraft (AA) gun mounts; and sixteen 20 mm AA gun mounts.